bachnxuan/Python-Terminal/README.md

 # Python-Terminal
 ### -Feature :
 ###
-1. SEE ON TODO FILE
+1. SEE ON 'TODO' FILE
 ###